Hvelvigen/homelab/reference/networking/README.md

 ### **Full Version**
 Read this if:
-- You've grasped the simple version and want more depth
+- You've grasped the Foundations version and want more depth
 - You need to diagnose problems confidently
 - You want to understand edge cases and nuances